 The Guidelines and Standards for the Registration of Awarding Bodies and for the Accreditation of Senior Secondary Qualifications (pdf - 550.37kb) assist developers of senior secondary qualifications.

 Individual VCE and VCAL courses need to meet the VRQA Senior Secondary Course Accreditation Standards (pdf - 47.59kb) (course standards) to be accredited and entered on the State Register.

 The Documentation for Senior Secondary Qualification Accreditation Applications (doc - 550.5kb) template is designed to assist in the development of qualifications for accreditation and re-accreditation, under the Guidelines and Standards for the Accreditation of Senior Secondary Qualifications that lead to an Australian Qualifications Framework (AQF) qualification or a record of achievement.

 When students complete a senior secondary qualification or course, certification is awarded and issued by the relevant senior secondary awarding body.

-The Victorian Curriculum and Assessment Authority (VCAA) awards and issues the VCE and VCAL, while the International Baccalaureate Organisation (IBO) awards and issues the IB Diploma in Victoria.
+The Victorian Curriculum and Assessment Authority (VCAA) awards and issues the VCE and VCAL, while the International Baccalaureate (IB) awards and issues the IB Diploma in Victoria.